kkarpieszuk/wc-price-history/readme.txt

 - When to display minimal price (always or only when the product is on sale)
 - How to count minimal price (the minimal from the moment product went on sale to 30 days before that moment or the minimal price from today to 30 days ago)
 - How many days take into account when calculating minimal price (30 days by default)
+- How to display the price history information

 At the configuration screen you will find additional information how to configure the plugin to be compliant with Omnibus directive (European Commission Directive 98/6/EC Article 6a) and link to legal acts.